-- Engine speed
+- · Engine speed

 - Accelerator status

-- Brake status
+- · Brake status

 - · Vehicle speed

-- Shift position
+- · Shift position

 The recorded data varies according to the vehicle grade level and options with which it is equipped.
-Furthermore, these computers do not record conversations, sounds or pictures.
+These computers do not record conversations or sounds, and only record images outside of the vehicle in certain situations.